-In 1991, Ukraine gained its independence from the Soviet Union in the aftermath of its dissolution at the end of the Cold War.
-Following independence, Ukraine declared itself a neutral state.
-In 2013, protests against the government of President Yanukovych broke out in downtown Kiev after the government made the decision to suspend the Ukraine-European Union Association Agreement and seek closer economic ties with Russia.
-This began a several-months-long wave of demonstrations and protests known as the Euromaidan, which later escalated into the 2014 Ukrainian revolution that ultimately resulted in the overthrowing of Yanukovych and the establishment of a new government.
-These events precipitated the annexation of Crimea by Russia in March 2014, and the War in Donbass in since March 2014.
+Ukraine gained independence from the Soviet Union in 1991 after which it declared itself a neutral state.
+In 2013, protests broke out in downtown Kiev after president Yanukovych’s government decided to suspend the Ukraine-European Union Association Agreement and at the same time strengthen the economic ties with Russia.
+Months of demonstrations and protests known as The Euromaidan, escalated into the 2014 Ukrainian revolution which ultimately resulted in the over- throwing of Yanukovych and the establishment of a new government.
+These events preceded both the annexation of Crimea by Russia in March 2014 and the still ongoing War in Donbass.

 Winner, Center Awards, Project Development Grant, Santa Fe, US

-Winner, Alexia Foundation, Award of Excellence, New York, US
+Winner, Alexia Foundation, Award of Excellence, NYC, US